LUC-Intro-to-Web-Development/CPST342_Lab2/README.md

 2. Make sure git is initialized and check the staus of your files.
 Make sure your local branch name aligns with your remote branch name.  **[git init]** **[git status]**
 3. Create a .gitignore file and add **[node_modules]** to the file.
 4. Install NPM and complete the configuration questions to create the package.json file  **[npm init]** to the file.
-5.

 ### Step 2 - Installing and Configuring Express middleware
 1. Install the express.js from NPM.  command **[npm install express]**
-	1. This command add express express.js as a dependency to your package.json file.
+	1. The command adds express express.js as a dependency to your package.json file.
 Open the file to confirm that express.js has been added as a dependency.
 You should see express and it's version under dependencies.

 2. Create an entry file called **index.js**
 	1. Open the **index.js** file and make the express dependency available to your index.js file by adding the statements below to the top of your index.js file.
 The last statement will run your application on port 3000.